flash62au/WiTcontroller/README.md

   - set/unset a multiplier for the rotary encoder
   - Power Track On/Off
   - Disconnect / Reconnect
+  - limited dealing with unexpected disconnects.
+It will thow you back to the WiThtottle Server selection screen.
   - Put ESP32 in deep sleep and restart it

 **ToDo:**
-- for reasons unknown, the wiThrottle server on DCC++EX is never found.
-I have a work around that 'guesses' the IP and Port, but I would like to understand why
 - speed button repeat (i.e. hold the button down)
-- deal with disconnects
+- deal with unexpected disconnects better
-  - display error
-  - automatic reconnection
+  - automatic attempt to reconnect
 - functions are currently only sent to the earliest selected loco
-- function buttons are currently all latching
 - change facing of a loco in consist
 - keep a list of ip addresses and ports if bonjour doesn't provide any